What Is Educational Management?

 Leadership skills are a must in this field.
 Professionals working in education management must also have good decision-making and problem-solving skills.
 They should also be good communicators and be comfortable working with teachers, parents, and children, as well as other community members.

-The BLS indicates that job opportunities might increase due to a need to replace retiring professionals.
+The U.S. Bureau of Labor Statistics reports that the median annual salary for elementary and secondary school principals was $95,310, while academic administrators at the postsecondary level earned $94,340 in 2018.
+The BLS predicts job growth for these two careers around 8% and 10% respectively during the 2016-2026 decade.
+The BLS indicates this might be due to a need to replace retiring professionals.
 Additionally, the advanced educational requirements for many positions might deter some from pursuing openings in the field, making positions more readily available to those who do hold the necessary degrees.